mattdangerw/tgc-demo/README.md

 Content
 -------

 So it's definitely still a work in progress, but one I like a lot and am going to keep working at.
 1990-2010 was years 1 though 21 for me, so I felt like the demo should center around growing up and learning things.
-The idea is you (a little black circle) wander a world, getting bigger and bigger as a thought bubble above your head fills up with colorful ideas.
-Originally the circles were going to be stick figures, which could make the story quite a bit easier to follow, but that will have to wait till I have time to implement a decent walking animation system.
+The idea is you (a little black circle) wander a world, getting bigger and bigger as a thought bubble above your head fills up with colorful ideas (the repeated objects).
+Originally the characters were going to be stick figures, which could make the story quite a bit easier to follow, but that will have to wait till I have time to implement a decent walking animation system.

 I really like how the visuals for the paper world worked out.
 I'm excited to play with it and add some more content and animation.